The culture of Norway

 The flag of the Norwegian people is red with a blue cross and can be seen displayed in many homes.
 Miniature flags are sometimes used to decorate the Christmas tree.
-Interestingly, when flying the flag next to an American flag, the American flag will always be hoisted higher.
 Hand-painted ornaments and paper hearts with the Norwegian flag make very nice Christmas gifts ideas, and are also used to decorate the tree.

 CC Lic. © Finnrind

 Do you know someone who is getting married in Norway

 ?
 Please take note; this is only to be given as a wedding gift.
 The couple is presented with a pair of pine trees on their wedding day as a symbol of fertility.
 The two saplings are planted on either side of the doorway of the house, as a symbol of blessing the house with children.

 If you prefer to give flowers, take heed.
 Do not give carnations, white flowers or lilies, since they are only used at funerals.
 Likewise, an even number of flowers is related to funeral flowers only.
 Opt for freshly picked wildflowers or a bouquet of roses instead.
 Flowers should always be wrapped, and send ahead of time, if possible.
 A houseplant is also welcome during the winter months.